turingschool/backend-curriculum-site/module2/lessons/how_to_write_a_great_readme.markdown

 ## Group Share (12 min)

-Let's bring our findings together through group discussion and posting findings on the white board.
+Let's bring our findings together through group discussion and post findings on the white board.

 ## Practice (15 min)

 It's time to put it into practice.
-Get together with your pair for Quantified Self.
-Draft an amazing README, even if it includes features/descriptions you haven't yet built but will have when the project is delivered.
+Get together with your group for Little Shop.
+Draft an amazing README, even if it includes features/descriptions you haven't yet built, but will have when the project is delivered.

-If you feel that your Quantified Self README is already amazing, look back at a previous project and improve that README.

 ## Closing (3 min)